ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 - *do not merge* - Contains changes that may be in a draft state and submitted purely for review, or may contain breaking changes that have not been considered.
 - *devices: 'name'* - Specifically affects the named device(s).
 - *component: 'name'* - Specifically affects the named component.
 Component names follow the structure of Mbed OS (for example `ble`, `storage`, `tls`).
-- *Release review required* - additional release version approval is required.
+- *Release review required* - Additional release version approval is required.
-- *release version missing* - a merged pull request does not contain a release label, it should be fixed by the maintainers team.
+- *release version missing* - A merged pull request does not contain a release label; the maintainers team should fix this.
-- *BREAKING-CHANGE* - this pull request introduces a breaking change.
+- *BREAKING-CHANGE* - This pull request introduces a breaking change.
-- *mirrored* - the git2jira bot mirrored an issue to our internal Jira.
+- *mirrored* - The git2jira bot mirrored an issue to our internal Jira.
-- *JIRA status:* - an internal jira ticket status propagated to Github issue.
+- *JIRA status:* - An internal Jira ticket status propagated to Github issues.
 It can be: OPEN, IN PROGRESS, CLOSED, RESOLVED or REOPENED.
-- *closed in jira* - mirrored internal Jira issue was closed.
+- *closed in jira* - Mirrored internal Jira issue was closed.
-- *Manually patch* - a pull request needs manual cherry-picking for the release candidate to resolve conflicts.
+- *Manually patch* - A pull request needs manual cherry-picking for the release candidate to resolve conflicts.
-- *rollup PR* - rollup pull request, more details in the section below.
-- *risk: x* - How big a risk is the pull request.
-Options are: green, amber or red.
+- *risk: x* - The pull request risk level.
+Options are green, amber or red.
 - *open for community contributions* - Arm does not intend to fix this issue in the near future.
-- *mirror internally* - this pull request will be manually mirrored to our internal Jira.
+- *mirror internally* - This pull request will be manually mirrored to our internal Jira.

 The following labels summarize the scope of the pull request: